 Glioblastomas and most other types of cancer produce a molecule called survivin, which helps the cancer cells survive.
-SurVaxM stimulates the patient’s immune system to produce white blood cells that can attack and kill any cells that contain survivin, thus shutting down the cancer’s survivin lifeline.
+SurVaxM stimulates the patient’s immune system to produce white blood cells and antibodies that can recognize and attack any tumor cells that contain survivin, thus shutting down the cancer’s use of survivin as a lifeline.

 SurVaxM is given as an injection in the arm after the patient has had surgery and completed radiation treatments.
 The patient receives four injections over a period of six weeks, followed by one every three months after that for as long as the vaccine continues to keep the disease in check.

 We understand how frightening a brain tumor diagnosis can be.
-Contact us for a consultation by calling 1-800-ROSWELL (1-800-767-9355) or filling our the form below, and let’s talk about how we can help.
+Contact us for a consultation by calling 1-800-ROSWELL (1-800-767-9355) or filling out one of the forms above, and let’s talk about how we can help.

 Donate to Roswell Park

 Help accelerate the pace of SurvaxM clinical trials.
 Donations to the Roswell Park Alliance Foundation helped make early phase SurVaxM clinical studies possible and will continue to accelerate the pace and scope of future SurVaxM clinical trials.
 Make a potentially life changing contribution to this critical effort today.Make a donation